squidgy617/BrawlInstallerPlugins/README.md

 If you find any bugs or issues with the plugins, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561

 ## Features
-- Install or uninstall fully playable characters into a build of Super Smash Bros.
+- Install or uninstall fully playable characters and costumes into a build of Super Smash Bros.
 Brawl in just a few clicks.
 - Extract characters from a build as fully installable packages - either individually or en masse.
 - Installed characters playable in all modes, including support for [Subspace Emissary Ex](https://github.com/Sammi-Husky/BrawlEx/releases).
 - Automatic detection and handling of conflicts on fighter IDs, names, soundbanks, Effect.pac IDs, and more.